-Haloperidol to reduce anxiety and sleeping pills to help with sleep disturbance may also help, although these have not been formally studied.
+Haloperidol to reduce anxiety and sleeping pills to help with sleep disturbance might also help, although these have not been formally studied.

-If you have difficult side effects with efavirenz and you are not happy with how you feel, then change it for another NNRTI (nevirapine, etravirine) or to a protease inhibitor.
+If you have difficult side effects with efavirenz and you are not happy with how you feel, it is very safe to change it to another HIV drug.

 You do not have to continue with efavirenz to prove anything to yourself or your doctor.
 If you know something is wrong, don’t worry about asking to change to something else.

 Even if you have only used efavirenz for a few days, if you know it is not for you, it is okay to change.
 Some drugs are not for everyone.

 Some of the symptoms associated with efavirenz are not easy to describe.
 The advantage of writing down the effects you experience will let you see whether they are getting easier.